-Measure Background/Rationale Regulation Impact of Measure percent for the b Sold within the s is, the property is and up to 2 years Sold within the th the property is he and up to 3 years Jan 2011 - Increas imposition of SSD Holding period fo increased from th SSD rates were percent for reside or after January ext S\$180,000, and 3 alance) is imposed. econd year of purchase, that is held for more than 1 year is - 2/3 of the full SSD rate. hird year of purchase, that is, eld for more than 2 years is - 1/3 of the full SSD rate. is ded holding period for and SSD Rate. or imposition of SSD was hree to four years. raised to 16, 12, 8, and 4 ential properties bought on 14, 2011, and are sold in the d 4th year of purchase June 2013 - Introduction of Total De Servicing Ratio (TDSR) The TDSR aims to a prudence among be credit underwriting proceed to the theorem of the total property loans, the debt servicing a for property loans, their other outstand be required to compercentage of total gross monthly incorporation.
-The TDSR apply to types of property, loand the re-financing required to: take into account the property loand applying for plus all other outstand. orrowers, and strengthen oractices among lenders.
-Latest (since June 2013) - MAS expects property loans granted by an FI to not exceed a TDSR threshold of 60 percent.
+Measure Background/Rationale Regulation Impact of f Measure percent for the new percent for the ball of Sold within the section is, the property is learned up to 2 years.
+Sold within the thin the property is held and up to 3 years.
+Jan 2011 - Increase imposition of SSD at Holding period for increased from three SSD rates were rapercent for resider or after January 14 kt S\$180,000, and 3 ance) is imposed. cond year of purchase, that held for more than 1 year - 2/3 of the full SSD rate. rd year of purchase, that is, d for more than 2 years - 1/3 of the full SSD rate. d holding period for ind SSD Rate. imposition of SSD was June 2013 - Introduction of Total Deb Servicing Ratio (TDSR) The TDSR aims to en prudence among born credit underwriting precedit underwriting about the debt servicing about their other outstanding be required to compupercentage of total megross monthly income the TDSR apply to lead the property, load and the re-financing of required to: take into account the property loan the property loan the applying for plus the all other outstanding of the property and the property loan rowers, and strengthen actices among lenders. c provides Financial bust basis for assessing lity of borrowers applying king into consideration g debt obligations.
+Fls will • Latest (since June 2013) - MAS expects property loans granted by an FI to not exceed a TDSR threshold of 60 percent.
 Property loans in excess of the TDSR threshold of 60 percent should only be granted on an exceptional basis.
 Banks should ensure that these cases are approved by their credit committees and that such approvals are in line with the policies set The TDSR has moderated the growth of new mortgage loans and strengthened credit underwriting practices among lenders.
 In 2013, the TDSR, together with the raising of the Additonal Buyer's Stamp Duty and lowering of LTV ratio, has helped to moderate excessive buyer demand and contributed to the sustainability of the property market.